seppmail/SEPPmail365cloud/README.md

 sudo pwsh -Command 'Install-WSMan'
 ```

-**Further information** on connecting to Exchange Online and bring the module up and running can be found on our GitHub repository for the other PowerShell Module [SEPPmail365 module documentation](https://github.com/seppmail/SEPPmail365#module-installation).
+__Further information__ on connecting to Exchange Online and bring the module up and running can be found on our GitHub repository for out other PowerShell Module [SEPPmail365 module documentation](https://github.com/seppmail/SEPPmail365#module-installation).

 ## Routing modes

-When integrating your Exchange online environment with seppmail.cloud, you have to decide between two e-mail routing modes to microsoft.
+When integrating your Exchange online environment with seppmail.cloud, you have to decide between two e-mail routing modes to Microsoft.
 We either set the mx-record to *seppmail.cloud* or leave it at *Microsoft*.
 Customers routing e-Mails via seppmail.cloud benefit from our outstanding e-mail filter which prevents spam and unwanted software flowing into your network via e-mail.

 >Note: If you leave the mx-record at microsoft you cannot use the seppmail.cloud e-mail filter, but for sure our encryption processing possibilities.